CCE Intern Blog

 “When I first started working here, [an initial challenge] had to have been working with the system that was already in place and here and trying to figure it out.
 ULink is not the easiest platform.
 I’m still learning about every single detail and program with the ICCE, so a challenge was for sure trying to remember all that I’m reviewing,” Marianne said.

-“One of the biggest pieces of advice that my supervisor, Jen has given me was about finding my voice and sticking with it, and being confident in that,” she said.
+Almost two years in with the ICCE, Marianne has learned a lot about professional development and polished her confidence.
+She’s now comfortable with her daily office tasks and is grateful for what she has learned here.
+“One of the biggest pieces of advice that my coordinator Jen has given me was about finding my voice and sticking with it, and being confident in that,” she said.
 “I always try to do the best I can and not be afraid to ask for help, because if you don’t, you might end up doing something wrong and have to struggle all over again.”

+Marianne has gained both experience and relationships with the ICCE.
 “I love everyone here.
 I’ve gained a lot of insight from everyone in the office as well as future career experience.
-Everyone is super nice, and it feels like a big family sometimes,” she said.
+Everyone is super nice and it feels like a big family sometimes,” she said.
+Marianne is a diligent student assistant with the ICCE’s Civic & Community Engagement team, taking care of both external office tasks and internal connections.